 Virtual Open Mic Brings Different Distractions

 When you’re at an in-person open mic, the most common distractions during a performance are things like

 - Side conversations (which you should take outside)

 - The urge to take a selfie (just no).

 But when you’re at home, you can at any moment be summoned by the thousand things that need doing.
 Kids, dogs, dirty dishes—it’s all right there in the space.
 More present than the poetry and music you dialed in to hear.

-Which makes stupid-easy to devolve into multi-tasking.
+Which makes it stupid-easy to devolve into multi-tasking.

-But if you’re at an open mic on Zoom or Google Meet, the performer and the host and everyone else can see you.
+But if you’re at an open mic on Zoom or Google Meet, the performer and the host and everyone else CAN see you.
 And anything you do on camera could pull attention away from the show.

 So let’s talk options.

 Here are 3 veteran moves for virtual open mic attendees…